I'll spare you the subsequent discussion, but from it I came to the following conclusion and observations:

 - "Equality" needs to be tossed out and replaced with something else, something like "functional," or "efficient"

-Interestingly, only from the straight white male commentators came the suggestion that "equality" needs to be redefined.
-I'm just going to leave that there...
+(Interestingly, only from the straight white male commentators came the suggestion that "equality" itself needs to be redefined, which I refuse to list here.)

 I'd like to dive into the second option here.